Review: Spider-Man: Homecoming is a fun, self-aware break from the genre

-The best scenes of Spider-Man: Homecoming are the ones we don’t have to watch.
+The best parts of Spider-Man: Homecoming are the scenes we don't have to see.

 Perhaps we can thank the Marvel gods (Odin, I guess?) that this new Peter Parker tale doesn’t burden us with yet another rehash of the web-slinger’s origin story.
 We’ve already seen that tale played out on the big screen twice before, after all, with Peter’s Uncle Ben suffering an agonizing, narratively convenient death that has been revisited with a cruel Sisyphean glee rivalled only by the back-alley murders of Thomas and Martha Wayne.